-Glasgow Coma Scale Coding OCG Update for FY2021
+Glasgow Coma Scale Coding OCG Update

-The FY2021 Official Guidelines for Coding and Reporting made a change that was not clearly evident in the updated guidelines.
-Below you will see that the lines for using the coma scale codes for “acute cerebrovascular disease or sequelae of cerebrovascular disease codes” and “The coma scale may also be used to assess the status of the central nervous system for other non-trauma conditions, such as monitoring patients in the intensive care unit regardless of medical condition.” have been removed for the Glasgow coma scale code guidelines regarding coma scale code assignment.
+The FY2021 Official Guidelines for Coding and Reporting made a change that was not clearly evident in the past guidelines.
+Below you will see that the lines for using the coma scale codes for “acute cerebrovascular disease or sequelae of cerebrovascular disease codes” and “The coma scale may also be used to assess the status of the central nervous system for other non-trauma conditions, such as monitoring patients in the intensive care unit regardless of medical condition,” have been removed for the Glasgow coma scale code guidelines regarding coma scale code assignment.
 This indicates that the Glasgow coma scale codes should be used in conjunction with traumatic brain injury codes only beginning with discharges October 1, 2020.
 AHA discussed this change in the 4Q2020 Coding Clinic.

 HIA also sent a letter to AHA and they confirmed that the guideline has been changed back to the original directive that the GCS codes ONLY be used for cases involving traumatic brain injury.
 The Cooperating Parties decided to roll back the GCS codes to their original intent to avoid confusion in application.